mehrh8/clickhouse-query/README.md

 # ClickHouse Query
+**!!!
+This repository is not complete, so the following codes may not work in current version. !!!**

 Clickhouse Query is a Python library for building complex ClickHouse queries by a fluent API and a set of functions.